hashicorp/vault-lambda-extension/README.md

 You can always override caching and forward a request to Vault, for example in the case of expired secrets, set "X-Vault-Cache-Control: recache".
-The proxy server will forward the request to Vault and refresh its cache with the response so that a later cache hit can retrieve the newer secrets.
+The proxy server will forward the request to Vault and refresh its cache with the response.

 Caching may also be enabled by default by setting the environment variable `VAULT_DEFAULT_CACHE_ENABLE` to `true`.
 Then all requests will be cached/fetched